 Concerned About Cancellations?

 First, this year is a lot different from spring of 2020.
 At this time last year, vacation rentals were banned and did not open up until June 8th.
-At this stage, it is extremely unlikely that there will be the same rental ban.
+A rental ban will not happen again this year.

 However, if you are concerned that a situation may require you to cancel your rental, ask the homeowner about their cancellation policy.
 Many owners have relaxed their policies due to the pandemic.
 You could also look into adding travel insurance